GatorGauge/GatorGauge/README.md

 Test coverage is being addressed by Coveralls so that when Travis-CI runs, it can evaluate the coverage of the test suite.
 When testing Gensim, the weight of the topics of related words could not be tested.
-This is because randomness it built into Gensim and thus the answers would not be consistant.
+This is because randomness it built into Gensim and thus the answers would not be consistent.

 ### Activating Travis-CI

-Travis can only be implamented by admin accounts.
+Travis can only be implemented by admin accounts.
 Admin users can activate Travis by creating a travis.yml in the project's root directory.